m-iwagami/Multinational_Retail_Data_Centralisation/README.md

 3. list_number_of_stores: returns the number of stores to extract
 4. retrieve_stores_data: takes the retrieve a store endpoint as an argument and extracts all the stores from the API saving them in a pandas DataFrame.
 5. extract_from_s3: uses the boto3 package to download and extract the information returning a pandas DataFrame.
-6. retrieve_json_data(self): extract data from json file stored on S3
+6. retrieve_json_data: extract data from json file stored on S3

 #### data_cleaning.py: